-Once your AMI meter is installed, your water usage will be read and transmitted via a secure radio transmission on an hourly basis instead of the current monthly meter reads.
+Once your AMI meter is installed, your water usage will be read and transmitted via a secure radio transmission on an hourly basis instead of the current manual monthly meter reads.

 The City is committed to minimizing impacts and keeping you informed about the project.
 Below are resources and additional information regarding the construction associated with the Water Meter Upgrade Project:

 To receive project alerts, sign up for: